Monteithiella humeralis

 Monteithiella humeralis, commonly known as the pittosporum shield bug is a species of herbivorous shield bug native to Australia and introduced in New Zealand.
+It is the only species of the genus Monteithiella, making Monteithiella a monotypic taxon.
 As its common name suggests, it is most commonly observed feeding on Pittosporum plants.

 Description

 Monteithiella humeralis adults are 9mm long with predominantly brown bodies and pale green legs.
 First instar nymphs are small and black, with circular bodies and white spots on the upper surface of the abdomen.
 Later nymph stages are similar to the first but with orange spots instead of white.

 Life history

 Adult females lay blue eggs on the underside of leaves which turn white after 2–3 days, and hatch after 5 days.
 Nymphs progress through 5 instars or juvenile stages before reaching adulthood.
 It takes around 41 days after eggs are laid for bugs to mature to adulthood.
 In New Zealand, adults are most abundant in November and March. while eggs and nymphs can be found from November to April.